DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Full.md

 Target Card values as an enemy go first.
 If two players draw the same Target Card, they can decide who goes first.
 Without consensus, the player with the higher Agility modifier goes first.
-In the event of a Surprise Round, the characters who are part of the Surprise Round draw their TCs first and take one full round  before the characters being surprised draw their TCs.
+In the event of a Surprise Round, the characters who are part of the Surprise Round draw their take one full round before the characters being surprised.

 2. A player may delay their turn in initiative order to intentionally occur before or after another character(s)', but their turn is forfeited if they do not announce their